Theories of Knowledge

 • The difference between walking into a strange room and walking into a familiar room.
 If there is no external reality, where does the new information come from?

 These phenomena are best explained by positing an objective reality that is distinct from our ideas of it.
-We have limited and imperfect knowledge that is acquired by mental processes.
-New information flows into the mind/brain from the external world.
+Our knowledge of reality is limited and imperfect, because it is constructed by mental processes from sensory data.

 The concept of knowledge presupposes the subject | object distinction.
 Thus, no theory of knowledge can reject that distinction.

-Subjectivism is not a theory of knowledge.
+Subjective idealism is not a satisfactory theory of knowledge.
 It does not explain how ideas in the mind/brain relate to reality.

-But this does nothing to solve the philosophical problems of knowledge.
+Objective idealism does nothing to solve the philosophical problems of knowledge.
 It just shuffles them around.
 It replaces the question “How do ideas in the mind relate to objective reality?” with “How do ideas in the mind relate to objective ideas?”.
-Nothing is explained by positing that objective reality is a mind, or consists of mind-stuff.
+Nothing is explained by positing that objective reality is a mind or consists of mind-stuff.

 For example, my idea of the tree outside my window does not include the knowledge of how many branches it has, or how deep its roots go, or its mass to the nearest milligram.
 Presumably, the objective idea would contain all of that information and much more.
-So, the two ideas would not correspond in the sense of being identical.
+Thus, the two ideas would not be identical.
+How could we say that one corresponds to the other?
 At most, one would be a very rough and distorted approximation of the other.

-In physics, we might represent a planet as a point mass, or the motions of 1024 molecules as a temperature.
-We can use a street map to represent a city.
-We do not believe that these models correspond to what they represent, in the sense of being identical to them.
-We believe that the model is much simpler than the reality that it represents.
+In physics, we represent a planet as a point mass, and the motions of 1024 molecules as a temperature.
+You can use a street map to represent a city.
+We do not believe that these models are identical to what they represent, even in the information that they contain.
+They are much simpler.

 Even if objective ideas existed, our subjective ideas would not correspond to them.
 Nothing is explained by positing objective ideas, and the correspondence theory is not rescued.

-Panpsychists often claim that their theory explains human consciousness.
+Some objective idealists claim that their theory explains human consciousness.
 But this is false.
-Even if we accepted their belief in cosmic consciousness, it would not explain anything about human consciousness.
-We would still have to explain how human consciousness arises in a brain and depends on the brain — why a rock is different from a brain.
-We would still have to explain how ideas in the human mind relate to objective reality (ideas in the cosmic mind).
-We would still have to explain all the phenomena that subjectivism cannot explain, such as learning, surprise, the vividness of perception, etc.
+Even if we posit a cosmic mind, that would not explain anything about human consciousness.
+We would still have to explain how the human mind depends on the brain: how we fall asleep and wake up, how a pill can make you unconscious, how brain activity correlates with feelings and ideas, how brain injuries affect memory and personality, etc. We would still have to explain how ideas in the human mind relate to objective reality (ideas in the cosmic mind).
+We would still have to explain all the phenomena that subjective idealism cannot explain, such as learning, surprise, the vividness of perception, etc.

 Also, the claim “all is mind” is vacuous.
 If everything is mind, then “mind” is meaningless.
 On the other hand, if there is a distinction in kind between the human mind and reality, then why analogize reality to the human mind?
 Why not just call it “objective reality”, instead of “the cosmic mind”?